 The Top 100 Banks survey ranks the banks according to their Tier 1 capital.
 This consists of: capital + reserves + retained earnings + minority interests.
 These are published in local currencies and then converted into US dollars at the exchange rates at the year-end date in the results (or on 31 December 2021), so changing FX rates can affect the ranking.

 We collect the data from Bankers’ Almanac, Moody’s Analytics BankFocus and the in-house research of African Business, excluding some banks where data is old or unreliable.
-The table below lists the Top 20 banks in the West African region along with their positions in the continental ranking.
+The table below lists the Top 20 banks in the West and Central African region along with their positions in the continental ranking.